Antho1426/trajnetplusplusbaselines/README.rst

 Milestone 1: Getting Started
 ----------------------------
-The purpose of this first milestone is to get used to work with the TrajNet++ framework and its command line interface for training and evaluating models.
+The purpose of this first milestone is to get used to work with the TrajNet++ framework and its command line interface for training and evaluating different models.

 1) Visualizations
 ~~~~~~~~~~~~~~~~~